 I don't have text messaging on my cell phone.
 Will I still be notified by email?

 Yes, the college will continue to use all-campus e-mails to notify the campus community of emergency situations.
 In weather cases, the college will also notify local news media as it has in the past.
 Maroon Alerts also offers an e-mail distribution also so even those who do not use text messaging can sign up for e-mail delivery of Maroon Alerts.
-E-mail sign up is a separate step so even those who sign up for text messaging need to log into Maroon Alerts and enter their preferred e-mail.

 An important reminder : The Roanoke College Web site is the primary and most complete resource for current emergency information.
 Maroon Alerts is just one of the methods the College will use to communicate emergency information.
 If appropriate, global e-mails, the telephone switchboard, flyers, local media and other communication tools will also be used.